MojzisAdam/remote-control/backend/TRAFFIC_ANALYTICS.md

 2. The middleware is already registered in `bootstrap/app.php` and will automatically begin logging API traffic.

-3. Access the dashboard at `/admin/traffic` (requires authentication and admin role).
+3. Access the dashboard at `/admin/traffic` (requires authentication and superadmin role).

 ## Usage